 Curved Eyes (Microphthalmia Small)

-Small eye development is not a coman and can be in both or one eye.
+Small eye development is not a common and can be in both or one eye.
 The reason is that the presence of nictitating films actually covers the eye attachment or attachment.

 Lost Eye or Eyes (Anophthalmia)